The Pomerat is a small cross between the Pomeranian and Rat Terrier. These active dogs are known for their playfulness and high energy.

 They are prone to digging and trying to escape, so plenty of exercise is the best solution to this.
 Games and activities which keep them physically and mentally stimulated are best.

 They will adapt easily to living in an apartment provided they have company and are exercised regularly.

-Your pet is relatively hardly but won’t do well in extreme conditions, so keep them warm in winter.
+Your pet is relatively hard but won’t do well in extreme conditions, so keep them warm in winter.
 Don’t exercise them in summer when it is too hot.

 These small dogs need a moderate amount of exercise to be physically energized and mentally sound.

-Simply let them to play off leash, but make sure that it’s in an enclosed open space, like a yard or a farm with a fence.
+Simply let them play off-leash, but make sure that it’s in an enclosed open space, like a yard or a farm with a fence.

 Take them for a walk or bring them with you when you go for a jog every day.

 Expose them to all kinds of smells and scents.
 If you are out for a walk with your dog on the leash and your dog comes across another leashed dog, let them sniff each other.

 This would also help him socialize with other dogs and keep away any possibility of dog aggression or eventual small dog syndrome.

 Take your puppy to places where there are lots of humans, like a bus station, hardware store, dog park, toy or food stores, or malls.